 Parent and Family Programs offers parent/guardian orientation programming which

 will provide you with ideas to get the conversation flowing.
-We look forward to
+Parent/Guardian

-Orientation is planned to help you learn more about the opportunities and
+Orientation is planned to help you learn about the opportunities and

-challenges your student will experience as he or she begins college and how you
+challenges your student will experience and how you

-can support your student during college.
+can support them.
 Our sessions are designed to be very

 informative, and we encourage all attendees to be present for the planned